Guide Dogs for the Blind Puppy Raising | Guide Dogs for the Blind Skip to main content

 Raise a Puppy, Change a Life!

-Are you inspired by our mission to help people who are blind or visually impaired gain greater independence?
+Are you inspired by Guide Dogs for the Blind's mission to help people who are blind or visually impaired gain greater independence, confidence, and inclusion?
 Are you looking for a fun and meaningful service project?
-Did you watch Pick of the Litter on Disney+ and want to learn more?
-Whatever your motivation, raising a puppy is a rewarding volunteer opportunity that can change many lives – including your own!
+Did you watch the Pick of the Litter documentary or Disney+ docuseries and want to learn more?
+Whatever your motivation, raising a guide dog puppy, being a puppy sitter or club volunteer, is a rewarding opportunity that can change many lives – including your own!

 What is Puppy Raising?